tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

+# Accumulation of identical T cells in melanoma and vitiligo-like leukoderma
+ - numbers of T cells in small skin samples often insufficient for clonality analysis
+ - **perhaps only well-expressed self proteins are efficient in inducing tolerance, so rare self proteins can induce autoreactivity?**
 # Activation of human T cells by major histocompatability complex class II expressing neutrophils: proliferation in the presence of superantigen, but not tetanus toxoid
  - polymorphonuclear neutrophils (PMNs) function for acute phagocytic clearance of foreign pathogens, release inflammatory mediators, assumed to not express but can express MHC class II molecules after stimulation by interferon γ
  - superantigen refers to antigen binding to MHC class II with high affinity outside antigen binding groove in absence of antigen processing, trigger proliferation of T cells expressing TcR-VB gene products (stimulate T cells in TCR Vβ-specific manner)
 # Advances in immune checkpoint inhibitor combination strategies for microsatellite stable colorectal cancer
  - microsatellite stable (MSS) colorectal tumors are immune-cold
+# Aging-associated and CD4 T cell-dependent ectopic CXCL13 activation predisposes to anti-PD-1 therapy-induced adverse events
+ - mice
+ - ectopic accumulation of T and B cells in damaged organs only in aged mice
+ - CD4 T cell-derived IL-21 upregulated CXCL13 (B cell homing chemokine) in irAE organs in aged mice with ICB
 # Allopeptides and the alloimmune response
  - allorecognition is recognition of non-self
  - main targets of recipient immune response against allograft are donor MHC antigens on allogenic tissue
  - recognition of mismatched MHC antigens leads to allograft rejection
  - allorecognition can occur directly and/or indirectly: directly refers to recognition of intact donor MHC molecules on donor cells (APC)s, indirectly refers to presentation of processed antigens by recipient APCs to recipient T cells
+# Amino acid similarity accounts for T cell crossreactivity and for "holes" in the T cell repertoire
+ - analyze HIV epitope SLFNTVATL (SFL9)
+ - biochemically similar amino acid substitutions in peptide don't drastically alter TCR-pMHC recognition
+ - crossreactive TCRs target peptides with similar biochemistry despite potentially dissimilar sequence
+ - estimate TCRs to be able to bind ~10<sup>5</sup> to 10<sup>6</sup> peptides
+ - **around half of foreign pMHCs don't induce T cell response, perhaps because T cells with TCRs specific for those pMHCs are deleted in thymus (i.e. those foreign pMHCs look like self ones)**
 # An anti-CD3 antibody, teplizumab, in relatives at risk for type 1 diabetes
  - teplizumab delays progression of type 1 diabetes in high risk participants
  - KLRG1<sup>+</sup> TIGIT<sup>+</sup> CD8<sup>+</sup> T cells more common in teplizumab group than placebo